ivaROS/arena-rosnav/README.md

 make sure you use the "hotfix ragged pedsim" branch (commit 51b5efb)

+** Please note: if you would like to run experiments without pedestrians please reachout to me (Abdel), you will need to make a small modification to the evaluation directory - 08/25

  quick overview of the current internal benchmarking process:

 go to arena_ws/arena_bringup/arena_bringup/configs/benchmark,